Peter Dovbush

 International conference on Complex Analysis and related topics.
 Iassy.
 The VIII Romanian‐Finnish seminar.
 Romania.
 August 22–27, 1999, pp. 25‐26.

-Normal function in Cn\mathbf{C}^{n}: a survey
+Normal function in Cn\mathbb{C}^{n}: a survey

 International conference on Complex Analysis and related topics.
 The IX Romanian‐Finnish seminar.
 Brashov, Romania, August 27‐31, 2001, p.
 24.